-How we improved the load speed of our client website
+How we improved the load speed of our client’s website

 We wrote about the importance of website load speeds a couple of years ago.
-Given the trend for even heavier pages, and search engine moves towards favouring faster loading sites, it’s even more important than ever to create snappy websites.
+Given the trend for even heavier pages, and search engines moving towards favouring faster-loading sites, it’s even more important than ever to create snappy websites.

-It’s not difficult to do either, and is generally less expensive than finding a more powerful hosting solution.
+It’s not difficult to do either and it’s generally less expensive than finding a more powerful hosting solution.

 What our performance package includes

-We installed and configured the Rocket WP plugin, Imagify.io plugin (setting optimisation levels to ‘Ultra’), and then added the site to our MaxCDN (now Stackpath) content deliver network account as an additional zone.
+We installed and configured the Rocket WP plugin and the Imagify.io plugin (setting optimisation levels to ‘Ultra’), and then added the site to our MaxCDN (now Stackpath) content delivery network account as an additional zone.
 This delivers the website content to edge servers on 3 continents.
 Additional edge locations are available, but at a higher price.
 We’d only recommend this if the client was genuinely selling into the other locations.

 The result of this work was that the load times for London visitors dropped from 3.46 seconds to 1.52 seconds; San Francisco visitors saw their load times drop from 5.89 seconds to 3.25 seconds; Sydney visitors saw their load times fall from 8.39 seconds to 5.6 seconds.